Pluri-potential theory, submersions and calibrations: Integral and supremum functions

-Assume $M$ has non-positive Ricci curvature, a fibre $\Sigma_b$ is minimal Lagrangian, and $f$ is non-negative along $\Sigma_b$.
+Assume $M$ has non-positive Ricci curvature, a fibre $\Sigma_b$ is minimal Lagrangian, and $f$ is constant and non-negative along $\Sigma_b$.

-If $f$ is convex (or subharmonic) at each point of $\Sigma_b$ then $F$ is convex (or subharmonic) at $b$. \end{prop} \begin{proof} Choose a direction $X\in T_bB$.
-Its horizontal lift has constant norm along $\Sigma_b$ so, using equation \ref{eq:kahlervolsecvariation} as in Proposition \ref{p:potential_bis}, we obtain that, at $b\in B$,
+If $f$ is convex (or subharmonic) at each point of $\Sigma_b$ then $F$ is convex (or subharmonic) at $b$. \end{thm} \begin{proof} Choose a direction $X\in T_bB$.
+Its horizontal lift has constant norm along $\Sigma_b$ so, using equation \ref{eq:kahlervolsecvariation} as in Theorem \ref{thm:potential_bis}, we obtain that, at $b\in B$,